 If you travel to the Upper Peninsula of Michigan, you can't miss the restaurant signs for pasties.
 Pasties are a food that was brought here from Cornwall, England, by Cornish miners.
 The pasty was an easy meal for the miners to take along when working.
-They could be eaten without a fork and easily heated so the miners could have a hot meal.
+They could be eaten without a fork and easily heated so that the miners could have a hot meal.
 The pasty was just put on their shovel and then heated over the overhead lamp in the mine.

 As time went on, other ethnic groups added their own ingredients.
 Most pasties are made with rutabagas, but the recipe here uses potatoes instead.
 I've included ingredients that you probably already have on hand.

 - 1 1/2 tsp salt